-Assistant professor in the Management of Complex Systems Department and the Ernest and Julio Gallo Management Program at the University of California Merced.
-Before joining UC Merced, I was an assistant professor at the IMT Lucca in Italy, and prior to that, I spent my doctoral years at Boston University where I received my Ph.
-D. in Physics in May 2011.
+I am an assistant professor in the Management of Complex Systems Department and the Ernest and Julio Gallo Management Program at the University of California Merced.
+Before joining UC Merced, I was at the IMT Institute for Advance Studies Lucca (Italy), and prior to that, I spent my doctoral years at Boston University where I received a PhD in Physics (2011), advised by H. E. Stanley.

-My research is primarily data-oriented, focusing on the evolution of large multiscale socio-economic systems by applying concepts and methods from complex systems, statistical physics, and management and innovation science.
+My research is primarily data-oriented, focusing on the evolution of large multiscale socio-economic systems by applying concepts and methods from complex systems, statistical physics, management and innovation science.
 Working with collaborators from a variety of disciplines, our research has been published in various multi-disciplinary journals such as Science, PNAS and Research Policy, and subsequently covered by the international media, such as the Boston Globe, Guardian, WSJ, Espectador, AAAS and Nature.

-- Growth, life-cycles, and coevolution in complex systems
+- Complex Systems: Growth, life-cycles, innovation, competition, coevolution

 - Quantitative Finance: News shocks & response dynamics, volatility, interest rates, public debt, bankruptcy